Once they start, entrepreneurs have a hard time stopping. But that doesn’t mean they never get stuck.

 - Self-efficacy.
 The belief that we have the ability to control ourselves, our environment, and our outcomes.

-From speaking to a dozen entrepreneurs about this topic, each of whom had at least one story about feeling stuck, getting unstuck meant embracing both of these forms of resourcefulness to find solutions.
+From speaking to a dozen entrepreneurs about this topic, each of whom had at least one story about feeling stuck, learning how to be resourceful meant embracing both definitions to find solutions.

 1. Pause, zoom out, and find your north star 🔭

 Many business owners find themselves in their first rut not when they’re building their business, but when they hit a ceiling on their sales.

 Hitting up against what feels like a limit can be frustrating, especially when you’re nowhere near where you would like to be.

 While action is one antidote during these moments, you may also need to take time to pause and look up from the work to take stock of what you’re doing and what you've done so far.
 Or, as Adam of N/A Stock Company puts it:

 Sometimes you need to spin your wheels in circles for a bit before you can figure out how to build a well-oiled machine.